 Assume, for instance, that the dollar loses 10% of its value.
-At the same time, gas and food prices rise by 10% thanks to inflation.
-Between the two, a weak dollar means your money now has to work 20% harder to buy the same amount of food or gas.
-The imported items most likely to see prices influenced by a weak dollar include:
+At the same time, gas and food prices rise by 10%, thanks to inflation.
+Between the two, a weak dollar means that your money now has to work 20% harder to buy the same amount of food or gas.
+The imported items that are most likely to see prices influenced by a weak dollar include:

 - Vehicles (including steel, rubber tires, and other components)

 - Wheat and corn

 As you can see, the list of imports—and the resulting effects of a weak dollar—can touch virtually every aspect of your daily life.
 It's also worth noting that a weak dollar could affect your investments if you own stocks in companies that are sensitive to dollar value movements.
 That's particularly important if you're nearing retirement and transitioning from the accumulation phase to the spending phase.
 When a weak dollar is paired with rising inflation, your purchasing power could be eroded even further.